ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

       - default-pool
     ~~~

-    This manifest sets a specific configuration to MetalLB:
+    This manifest sets the desired configuration to MetalLB:

     - The kind `L2Advertisement` sets the mode used as L2.
+Notice that you need to use a specific MetalLB (not Kubernetes standard) kind of resource to set the operation mode of MetalLB, not just adjust some parameter.

     - The `spec.ipAddressPool` parameter points to the pools of usable IPs.
-In this case it is just one named `default-pool`.
+In this case, it is just one pool named `default-pool` you will declare right after this `L2Advertisement` object.

+#### Static IP address pool

+Like when setting [the operation mode](#operation-mode), MetalLB uses a specific kind of resource for its static IP pools:

+1. Create the file `default-pool.ipaddresspool.metallb.yaml` in the `resources` folder:

+    ~~~sh
+    $ touch $HOME/k8sprjs/metallb/resources/default-pool.ipaddresspool.metallb.yaml
+    ~~~

-3. Declare the IP address pool in `default-pool.ipaddresspool.metallb.yaml`:
+2. Declare the IP address pool in `default-pool.ipaddresspool.metallb.yaml`:

     ~~~yaml
     # Default IP address pool setup